Finally, the frogs have decided they can wait no longer and have laid frog spawn in our pond.

 - Tadpoles need rafting plants that grow out across the water surface to hide under as they are vulnerable to the birds that also visit the pond.

-This should enable them to thrive and get strong enough to leave the pond later in the Summer and find shelter in their homes nearby.
+- This should enable them to thrive & leave the pond later in the Summer and find shelter in their homes nearby.